khaors/geocompr/main.md

 This chapter provides an introduction to geographic analysis of transport systems.
 We will explore how movement patterns can be understood at multiple geographic levels, including:

-- Areal units: transport can be understood simply in terms of zonal aggregates such as the main mode and average distance of trips made people living in a particular zone.
+- **Areal units**: transport can be understood simply in terms of zonal aggregates such as the main mode and average distance of trips made people living in a particular zone.
-- Nodes: these are points in the transport system that can represent common origins and destinations (e.g. with one centroid per zone) and public transport stations such as bus stops and rail stations.
+- **Nodes**: these are points in the transport system that can represent common origins and destinations (e.g. with one centroid per zone) and public transport stations such as bus stops and rail stations.
-- Desire lines: straight lines that represent 'origin-destination' data that records how many people travel (or could travel) between places (points or zones) in geographic space.
+- **Desire lines**: straight lines that represent 'origin-destination' data that records how many people travel (or could travel) between places (points or zones) in geographic space.
-- Routes: these are cirquitous (non-straight) routes, typically representing the 'optimal' path along the route network between origins and destinations along the desire lines defined in the previous bullet point.
+- **Routes**: these are cirquitous (non-straight) routes, typically representing the 'optimal' path along the route network between origins and destinations along the desire lines defined in the previous bullet point.
-- Route networks: these represent the system of roads, paths and other linear features in an area.
+- **Route networks**: these represent the system of roads, paths and other linear features in an area.
 They can be represented as purely geographic entities or as a graph.
 Their features are segments which can be assigned values representing 'flow', the number of people expected to use a particular street or path.
-- Agents: these are the lowest-level but hardest to model entities in transport systems --- mobile entities like you and me.
+- **Agents**: these are the lowest-level but hardest to model entities in transport systems --- mobile entities like you and me.

 These six levels of analysis show that transport systems are highly complex, even before accounting for the innevitable fact that all of them are constantly evolving in continuous time.
 The purpose of geographic transport modelling can be interpretted as simplifying this complexity in a way that captures the essence of transport problems.